 The goal of the Gutenberg editor is to make adding rich content simpler and improve ease of use.
 This new editing experience has been designed and built for media-rich pages and posts.

 Posts and pages will be made up of blocks, which can be customised to easily add different types of media or styles of text.
 The flexibility that blocks bring will change the way we create WordPress content, aimed at enabling us to work more efficiently and save time.

 As the most popular CMS in the world, WordPress has become a lucrative target for cyber-attacks in the past.
 The 5.0 update will come with better security features to s

 The new WordPress theme, Twenty Nineteen, is highly responsive across all mobile devices and screen sizes.
-It is also fast, giving a better overall performance and improving website’s SERPs.
+It is also fast, giving better overall performance and improving the website’s SERPs.

 Crop Background Image